TheRealMichaelWang/minima/README.md

 # Minima
-Minima is a small, portable, and fast programming language written in C.
+Minima is a small, portable, and dynamic object-oriented programming language written in C.

 ## The Syntax
 Minima's syntax is optimized for a fast byte-code translation at the expense of program verbosity.
 However, it's easy to parse and compile.
 You can read Minima's documentation [here.](https://github.com/TheRealMichaelWang/minima/wiki)